Marius0G/Weather-CLI-App/README.md

 # Weather CLI App

-A terminal-based weather application built with Rust that displays real-time weather information for multiple cities using a text-based user interface.
+A terminal-based weather application built with Rust at Rust Ip Workshop UPB that displays real-time weather information for multiple cities using a text-based user interface.

 ## Features